18F/handbook/pages/general-information-and-resources/purchase-requests.md

 [Section 889 Open Market Justification](https://docs.google.com/document/d/1jRMwRi94_O_YJ_0JkvKtRhniitjU2ZMFggXRirL6eOE/edit#heading=h.mw15bdywiu3d),
 fill it out, and attach the link to the
 [micropurchase request form](https://docs.google.com/forms/d/e/1FAIpQLSd-GoOE9xWWfJvdZNRP3SE7mj5ysI_RfM8brxdG8YpyJV9yKA/viewform).
-Then, the TTS Tech Portfolio will review the documentation and work with the OCIO to get FITARA approval.
+Then, the TTS Tech Operations will review the documentation and work with the OCIO to get FITARA approval.
 Once FITARA approval is obtained, the TTS Tech Portfolio will send the micropurchase request through the approval process.
 Once the purchase is approved, the purchase card holder will reach out to you to make